bitwarden/adr/decisions/0012-angular-filename-convention.md

 implementation will be named `FolderServiceImplementation`, a request model will be named `FolderRequest`.

+Since abstracts are referenced far more frequently than implementations, they use the simplified type while implementations must specify they are implementations e.g `.service` for the abstract vs `.service.implementation` for the implantation.

 ### Positive Consequences <!-- optional -->

 - Since most of our code is written in Angular, we should use the Angular coding style guide.